Educational robotics: Education and training

 Robotics engineers design robots, maintain them, develop new applications for them, and conduct research to expand the potential of robotics.
 Robots have become a popular educational tool in some middle and high schools, as well as in numerous youth summer camps, raising interest in programming, artificial intelligence and robotics among students.
 First-year computer science courses at several universities now include programming of a robot in addition to traditional software engineering-based coursework.

 Category of Educational robotics

 The categories of educational robots seen as having more than one category.
-It can be alienated into four categories and it is based on their physical design, coding method and educational method is the alienated made.
-These categories can also be used to determine the type of robot that should be used and it give the needed output for a classroom.
+It can be alienated into different categories based on their physical design and coding method.
+Generally they are categorised as arm robots, wheeled mobile robots and humanoid robots.
 Tangibly, coded robots uses a physical means of coding instead of the screens coding.